FrostyX/frostyx.github.io/_drafts/dropping-copr-rpmbuild-scm-support.md

 First of all, let me assure you that this **doesn't mean** dropping the [SCM method](https://docs.pagure.org/copr.copr/user_documentation.html#scm) from Copr itself.
 That is an awesome feature and will remain available.
 In this article, we are going to discuss only an interface for one of the Copr internal tools, `copr-rpmbuild`.

 Within [Copr](https://copr.fedorainfracloud.org/) stack we use a tool called `copr-rpmbuild`.
-Its main purpose is to fetch a definition of a build task from [frontend](https://copr.fedorainfracloud.org/) and build SRPM or RPM package.
-We execute the `copr-rpmbuild` tool from dedicated OpenStack instances, that are used as builders, but it is possible to use this command anywhere and reproduce a build outside of the Copr infrastructure.
+Its main purpose is to fetch a definition of a build task from the [frontend](https://copr.fedorainfracloud.org/) and build SRPM or RPM package.
+We execute the `copr-rpmbuild` tool on dedicated OpenStack instances, that are used as builders, but it is possible to use this command anywhere and reproduce a build outside of the Copr infrastructure.

 The standard usage is following: